DIY Bifold Closet Door Installation: Complete Guide ($235, 2-3 Hours)

 We didn’t have the room for traditional swing doors, and sliding closet doors felt like a pain (been there, wrestled that track).
 So we landed on solid-core bifold doors from Masonite—sleek, sturdy, and exactly what our closets were crying out for.

-If you have been around here for a while, you know that Horner Millwork and Masonite are long time partners and well, they are just amazing to work with!
-Great product, the best customer service and their delivery crew is top notch.
+If you’ve been around here for a while, you know that Horner Millwork and Masonite are longtime partners and, well, they’re just amazing to work with.
+Great product, the best customer service, and their delivery crew is top notch.
 Couldn’t ask for anything more!

 Not sure if bifold doors are your thing?